zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 This is the newest and most-in-flux section of my Emacs config, since I'm still learning org-mode myself.

 I use `use-package` to load the `org` package, and put its configuration inside the corresponding sections for keybindings (`:bind`), custom variables (`:custom`), custom faces (`:custom-face`), hooks (`:hook`) and general configuration code (`:config`), respectively.
 The contents of each section is populated with the corresponding snippets that follow.
-You see here the complete `use-package` declaration for completeness, but see the sections below for the details on where each snippet comes from, and some other configuration code that ends up outside this declaration.
+See the sections below for the details on what goes into each configuration section, and some other configuration code that ends up outside this declaration.

 ```emacs-lisp
 (use-package org